 East Hampshire Council created a commercial company to provide litter and dog fouling enforcement services.
 They now sell that service to eight other councils providing a revenue stream for them and lower costs for their clients as the service is centralized and more efficient.

-Surrey County Council have discovered that many of their library buildings occupy prime high-street locations – often with large (and under used) picture windows.
+A team from Surrey County Council attended our innovation programme and discovered that many of their library buildings occupy prime high-street locations – often with large (and under used) picture windows.
 They are currently exploring how they might make use of this resource to create a unique retail offer that would support their core library service.